Windows Setup in a boot from SAN configuration reports: Setup was unable to create a new system partition or locate an existing system partition

 This article provides workarounds for an issue where you can't install Windows in the boot LUN from SAN configuration when there are multiple physical paths to the boot LUN.

-Original product version: Windows Server 2008 R2 Service Pack 1
+Applies to: Windows Server 2008 R2 Service Pack 1

 Original KB number: 2826787